Eddie Rosario Player Props: Braves vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The pitching staff for the Diamondbacks has a collective 8.6 K/9, which ranks 19th in MLB.
+- The Diamondbacks pitching staff ranks 19th in MLB with a collective 8.6 strikeouts per nine innings.

-- The Diamondbacks' 4.34 team ERA ranks 18th across all league pitching staffs.
+- The Diamondbacks' 4.30 team ERA ranks 16th across all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.